-- 1) Be sure to apply the parking brake or block the drive wheels on the disabled truck while working around it. - 2) When possible, raise the carriage (forks) on the disabled truck about 12 inches (300 mm) from the floor or ground.
-Secure the carriage with a chain. - 3) Obtain another lift truck of equal or larger size carrying a partial load for traction. - 4) Check that the counterweight bolts are in place and installed with proper torque.
-(This bolt is made of a special high tensile steel and is not commercially available.
-Replace it, when necessary, only with a genuine HYUNDAI replacement part). - 5) Use an approved, solid metal tow bar with towing couplers that connect to the towing pins in the counterweights. - 6) To release the parking brake, assemble the two M5 X 0.8 X 30 bolts in holes which are located at the top of the electric parking brake. - 7) Directional control lever is in the neutral.
+- Be sure to apply the parking brake or block the drive wheels on the disabled truck while working around it. - 2) When possible, raise the carriage (forks) on the disabled truck about 12 inches (300 mm) from the floor or ground.
+Secure the carriage with a chain. - 3) Obtain another lift truck of equal or larger size carrying a partial load for traction. - 4) Check that the counterweight bolts are in place and properly torque. (this bolt is made of a special high tensile steel and is not commercially available.
+Replace it, when necessary, only with a genuine HYUNDAI replacement part). - 5) Use an approved, solid metal tow bar with towing couplers that connect to the towing pins in the counterweights. - 6) To release the parking brake, disassemble the two M5 X 0.8 X 30 bolts in holes which are located at the top of the electric parking brake. - 7) Directional control lever is in the neutral.

 - 8) Tow the disabled truck backward.
-An operator must be on the towed truck.Tow the truck slowly.
+An operator must be on the towed truck. - Tow the truck slowly.
 Careful towing is necessary to prevent injury to personnel or damage to the truck.
 The truck should be towed at a speed of less than 5 mph (8 km/h) with a driver in the seat.

-Do not lift the truck or any wheels off the floor or ground while the truck is being towed. - ▲ The power steering will not operate on the disabled truck when the electric power steering motor is not running. - 9) Park the disabled truck in authorized areas only.
+Do not lift the truck or any wheels off the floor or ground while the truck is being towed. - ⚠ The power steering will not operate on the disabled truck when the hydraulic motor is not running, which makes the steering handwheel difficult to turn. - 9) Park the disabled truck in authorized areas only.
 Fully lower the forks to the floor, put the directional control lever in the NEUTRAL position and turn the starting switch to the OFF position.
-Engage the parking brake by releasing two M5 X 0.8 X 30 bolts on electric parking brake.
-Remove the key and when necessary, block the wheels to prevent the truck from rolling.

-Always engage the parking brake when parking a lift truck.
+Engage the parking brake.
+Remove the key and, when necessary, block the wheels to prevent the truck from rolling. - ▲ Always engage the parking brake when parking a lift truck.
 The truck can move and cause injury or death to personnel near it.